harshvardhaniimi/personal-website/content/blog/2022-12-01-dltgh/index.Rmd

 When you were close to the vacation start date, there was a new addition: DLTGH, or Days Left to Go Home.
 The count began from 30 days before the vacation start date.
 We looked at the countdown with the same excitement as many of us look up to NASA or ISRO launching a new satellite.

 When the number was closer to zero, like seven or so, we couldn't begin anything significant.
 We had no concept of homework in my high school, so that was out of the question anyway.
-But I didn't play a lot, either.
+I didn't play a lot.
 I wouldn't undertake any new personal project.
 I wouldn't start reading a new book.
 Everything would be postponed until after vacation, or AV as we would say it.

 ------------------------------------------------------------------------